syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

 ## Running the Saved Test

 The tests that have been saved can be replayed later.
-To run a saved test, follow the steps below:
+To run a saved test, follow the steps provided: